[Last Updated January 29, 2024]

 - Promotions – distributing pairs of tickets to advertising affiliates to promote the Festival, such as hosting contesting on the radio.

 The Late Night Cabaret is a nightly variety show produced by Fringe Theatre during the Festival.
 Artists are extended invitations to participate in these sold-out hit show.
-To be considered, pitch your show by emailing the Cabaret Coordinator, Beth Dart (email@example.com).
+Auditions may be held at the beginning of the Festival at the discretion of the producers.

 The Holdover Series is the first offering of the Fringe Theatre Season each year.
 The Series is curated by the Artistic Director using the following criteria: